 In a previous post about the Foundations of Mindfulness, we explored the idea that all emotions arise from three possible perceptions of inner or outer experience.
 We call these perceptions “feeling tones” and label them: 1) pleasant, 2) unpleasant, and 3) neutral.
-A pleasant feeling tone may be correlated with happiness, satisfaction, pleasure, desire, enjoyment, or comfort, an unpleasant feeling tone might be translated as fear, irritation, frustration, anger, confusion, or sadness, and a neutral feeling tone might be experienced as boredom, restlessness, apathy, or emptiness.
+A pleasant feeling tone may be correlated with happiness, satisfaction, pleasure, desire, enjoyment, or comfort, an unpleasant feeling tone might be translated as fear, irritation, frustration, anger, confusion, or sadness, and a neutral feeling tone is neither pleasant nor unpleasant.
+The neutral state might be embraced as contentment or sufficiency by some, or rejected as boredom, restlessness, apathy, or emptiness by others.

 There is a special category of more complex emotions that tend to emerge a little later in our development and involve attentional focus on the self.
 They require us to have developed a sense of the self as a separate entity and the ability to self-reflect.
 We call them the self-conscious emotions and they include:

 Just looking at the labels for these emotions, we can imagine that they can cause quite a bit of suffering.
 But, this doesn’t necessarily mean they are all bad.
 Experiencing these emotions can be helpful in motivating us to engage in prosocial behavior.
 Feeling guilt can compel us to make amends, correct a mistake or right a wrong.
 Under certain conditions, people who lack the ability to feel guilt due to a difference in their brains have trouble controlling their baser appetites and tend to act in antisocial ways.